 With the help of the universal Turing machine, it is also possible to reduce the acceptance problem to the halting problem: assume that there exists a Turing machine M_H which decides the halting problem.
-Then we can construct the following Turing machine M_A which decides the acceptance problem: for input (c, w), M_A decides whether bit string c is a valid Turing machine code of a Turing machine M. If not, then M_A does not accept its input.
-Otherwise, M_A forwards its input (c, w) to M_H :
+Then we can construct the following Turing machine M_A which decides the acceptance problem: for input (c,w), M_A decides whether bit string c is a valid Turing machine code of a Turing machine c is not accept its input.
+Otherwise, c is input c is input c is input.
+Otherwise, c is input c is input.